Have questions about your research?

-A. No. However, bicycle racks are located close to each library location; a complete list of campus bicycle racks and lockers is available online.
+A. No. They must be parked in designated areas outside of the libraries.
+Bicycle and scooter racks are located close to each library location; a map of campus bicycle racks and lockers is available online.
 Please note that you should only lock your bicycle to an officially designated bicycle rack; otherwise, it may be impounded by UCLA Police Department

 Q. Are there regulations governing connecting to the campus network and the use of computer systems, networks, programs, or data in the libraries?

 A. Yes.
 See the relevant sections of the UCLA Administrative Policies and Procedures Manual for information regarding minimum security standards, including software patch updates, anti-virus software, host-based firewall software passwords, unencrypted authentication, unauthenticated email relays, unauthenticated proxy services, physical security, and unnecessary services.

 California State Law: Users must not maliciously access, alter, damage, or destroy any computer system, network, program, or data (California Penal Code § 502).

 Q. What copyright protections govern the use of library material?